 Data from the same stations summarised in previous reports are used in analysis, for comparison of annual trends.
-Two long-term meteorological stations were selected for analysis of rainfall trends; Clare (M021075) and Watervale (M021054) (Figure 1).
-Rainfall was below average at both analysis sites in 2012-13.
+Two long-term meteorological stations were selected for analysis of rainfall trends: Clare (M021075) and Watervale (M021054) (Figure 1).
+Annual rainfall was above average at both sites in 2013-14.
+The spring month of September recorded below average rainfall for the third consecutive year across all stations analysed.
+This is the second consecutive year of below average rainfall in September, October and November.

-Three long-term gauging stations were selected for analysis of streamflow trends; Hill River (A5070500), Hutt River (A5070501) and Wakefield River (A5060500) (Figure 1).
-Streamflow was well below average at all analysis sites in 2012-13.
+Three long-term gauging stations were selected for analysis of streamflow trends: Hill River (A5070500), Hutt River (A5070501) and Wakefield River (A5060500) (Figure 1).
+Streamflow was average or above average at 2 of 3 analysis sites in 2013-14.

-Two medium to long-term gauging stations were selected for analysis of salinity trends; Skillogalee Creek (A5061008) and Wakefield River (A5060500) (Figure 1).
-Increasing levels of salinity were observed during 2012-13 when compared to the range of salinity for the previous year.
+Two medium to long-term gauging stations were selected for analysis of salinity trends: Skillogalee Creek (A5061008) and Wakefield River (A5060500) (Figure 1).
+Freshening levels of salinity were observed during 2013-14 when compared to the range of salinity for the previous year.

-Water use was extremely high in 2012-13 when expressed as a percentage of the total available streamflow in 2012-13.
+Water use was low in 2013-14 when expressed as a percentage of the total available streamflow in 2013-14.